bytefish/bytefish.de/blog/aspnetcore_rebac.md

 > - Maintaining a slowly changing dimension for decision support applications
 > - Recovering from accidental data changes and application errors

-It's easy to enable system versioning in Microsoft SQL Server, like we are doing for a `[Tasks].[Task]` table, that's going to hold all Tasks assigned to a user:
+It's easy to enable system versioning in Microsoft SQL Server, like we are doing for a `[Application].[UserTask]` table, that's going to hold all Tasks assigned to a user:

 ```sql